 When To and Who Should Do Foam Rolling?

-The use of foam rollers during fitness exercises was once popular only to the health buffs in the gym.
+The use of foam rollers during fitness exercises was once popular only to the gym’s health buffs.
 Experts believe that this exercise technique is best for athletes, especially runners.
-But, today, average people at home can now perform foam rolling perfectly and start their fitness regimen too!
+Today, ordinary people too can now perform foam rolling at home and start their fitness regimen!
 If you are in the menopausal phase, foam rollers are even good for you!

 The best time to perform foam rolling is before you actually start with your exercise techniques.
-Foam rolling is basically done to warm up the different muscles of the body, allowing them to loosen up a bit and stretch optimally.
+Foam rolling is basically done to warm up the body’s different muscles, allowing them to loosen up a bit and stretch optimally.
 When your muscles have been staying in one position for a long time, your muscles tend to contract and tighten.
-This often occurs when you are seated for a long period or you were standing for too long.
+This often occurs when you are seated for a long period or standing for too long.

 How to Use a Foam Roller?